java-operator-sdk/samples/README.md

 # Java Operator SDK Samples

+# !!!
+WARNING This repo is obsolete, the samples are moved back to [main repository](https://github.com/java-operator-sdk/java-operator-sdk/tree/main/sample-operators)

 There are multiple sample Operators in this repository.
 Some more basic examples can be found in the [SDK itself, under the samples directory](https://github.com/java-operator-sdk/java-operator-sdk/samples/).

 * [webserver](webserver/README.md): Simple example creating an NGINX webserver from a Custom Resource containing HTML code.